Rashid-123/MSA-assignment/README.md

 ## Troubleshooting
-- If a request returns `404`, ensure the API routes are correctly defined in `app.js`.
 - Check the `.env` file for correct Yelp API credentials.
 - Ensure required dependencies are installed (`npm install`).